YaelBenShalom/Motorized-Prosthetic-Arm/README.md

 3. Assemble the system acording to [this scheme]().

-4. Upload the desired odrive configuration by running:
+4. Connect the module to the computer's USB port and upload the desired ODrive configuration by running:
     ```
     python3 setup.py
     ```

-    The driver might need an additional tunning. follow the tunning instructions on the [ODrive control page](https://docs.odriverobotics.com/control).
+    The controller might need an additional tunning. follow the tunning instructions on the [ODrive control page](https://docs.odriverobotics.com/control).

-5. To activate the system, connect the module to the computer's USB port and run:
+5. To activate the system, run:
     ```
     python3 motor_control/odrive_control.py --velocity=<walking velocity>
     ```